sentclose/sentc-docs/docs/src/guide/README.md

 ::::

 ::: tip Ready
-Now you are ready to register, login, delete a user or a group.
+You are now ready to register, log in, delete a user, or a group.
 :::

 :::: tabs type:card